My daughter, a gluten-intolerant 2nd-degree black belt, loves these chocolate brownies!

 Gluten-Free Baking Can Be Expensive

-Gluten-free oat flour is outrageously expensive here (about $9-10 for 500 grams), so when I figured out this recipe (based on an amalgamation of two others), which uses a small amount of oat flour that goes a long way, we were thrilled.
+Gluten-free oat flour is outrageously expensive here (about $9 to $10 for 500 grams).
+When I figured out this recipe (based on an amalgamation of two others), which uses a small amount of oat flour that goes a long way, we were thrilled.
 And, it turns out, my daughter loves the result.

-Originally, we made these brownies with three eggs, but now we use only two.
-I suggest making the recipe according to instructions the first time, then modify it to your liking.
+- Originally, we made these brownies with three eggs, but now we use only two.
+I suggest making the recipe according to instructions the first time, then modifying it to your liking.

 The end result is moist, chewy, and delicious brownies.
 All of my kids love them, and my daughter uses her Taekwondo skills to fend off her siblings!

 - 3/4 cup gluten-free oat flour

 - 1/4 teaspoon salt

 - 3/4 cup chocolate